 Dr Elkington is a barrister of the Supreme Court of New South Wales.
-He is a director of Pritchard Equity Limited, Hamilton Securities Limited, Penrose Club Holdings Limited and City West Community Financial Services Limited.
+He is also a director of Pritchard Equity Limited and City West Community Financial Services Limited.
 He has been a director of the company since 1994.

 John David Honan, BA, MA, F Fin